white noise, brown noise, pink noise, green noise

 By following these best practices for using color noises, you can enhance their effectiveness and promote better sleep, relaxation, and focus.

-Enjoy Free Color Noises in the Balance App
+Enjoy free color noises in the Balance app

 Color noises are a powerful tool for promoting relaxation, sleep, and focus.
 With the right type of color noise, you can create a calming environment that helps reduce stress and anxiety, increase focus, and promote better sleep.
 Whether you prefer the soothing sounds of pink noise or the deep tones of brown noise, there's a color noise out there that's perfect for your needs.